-Resolution 14.
-Annual report on remuneration section of the Directors' remuneration report
+Resolution 16.
+Annual report on remuneration

-To approve the annual report on remuneration section of the Directors' remuneration report set out on pages 82 and 83 and 93 (Implementation of the policy in 2019) to 99 of the Annual Report and Accounts for the year ended 31 December 2018.
+To approve the annual report on remuneration set out on pages 103 to 114 of the Annual Report and Accounts for the year ended 31 December 2019.

-Resolution 15.
+Resolution 17.
 Dividend

-To declare and pay a final ordinary dividend of 2.14 pence per ordinary share in respect of the financial year ended 31 December 2018, payable on 21 May 2019 to ordinary shareholders whose names appear in the register of members at the close of business on 5 April 2019.
+To declare and pay a final ordinary dividend of 2.25 pence per ordinary share in respect of the financial year ended 31 December 2019, payable on 27 May 2020 to ordinary shareholders whose names appear in the register of members at the close of business on 17 April 2020.

-Resolution 16.
+Resolution 18.
 Re-appointment of the auditor

-To re-appoint Pricewaterhouse Coopers LLP as auditor of the Company, to hold office until the conclusion of the next general meeting at which accounts are laid before the Company.
+To re-appoint PricewaterhouseCoopers LLP as auditor of the Company, to hold office until the conclusion of the next general meeting at which accounts are laid before the Company.

-Resolution 17.
+Resolution 19.
 Auditor's remuneration